MeFisto94/Sargerust/README.md

 - MPQ: Load order of interface MPQs
 - Third Person Camera Controller (and sending `MOVE_FACING` packets / reworking the movement tracker)
+- Instanced Rendering of M2s (UnitMaterial is currently created in-place, even if the same texture has already been used.)
+It remains to be seen if that is enough for rend3 to auto instance, though.
+- Debug Shader Reloading
+- Lights Improvement (especially the SkyLight: Implement a game time that ticks, support ambient color)
+- Configuration
+- Cross Platform support (i.e. investigate MBP 2011 failure)
+- massive Map Manager rework
+- Portals, Water, and other less important render objects
+- Anisotropic Filtering, basically setting SamplerDesc#anisotropy_clamp > 1, POT, < 16 (based on the device limits)
 - hecs:
     - Add more components and unpack update messages further
     - Implement spline walking (NPCs have predefined splines)
     - Rendering thereof
-- Debug Shader Reloading
-- Configuration
-- Cross Platform support (i.e. investigate MBP 2011 failure)
 - Physics:
     - Interpolation of Player Position (otherwise stuttery feel)
     - Verify that the colliders are scaled in the right coordinate system (e.g. scaling along z does the right, expected